 We do know that Jane wrote the beginning of her unfinished novel, “The Watsons” while in Bath.
 Some say it remained unfinished because it was a time of upheaval in her life (with the death of her father).
 Others believe it so clearly mirrored her own experience (particularly the financial precariousness of the family) at the time that she found it too painful to continue.
 And perhaps the chapters that she did complete lack some of the refinement and polish of her later novels, yet I find them very poignant and touching.
 I can’t help thinking that someone of Jane’s intelligence and sensitivity must at times have been hurt by a Society where people were judged so much in terms of title, wealth and appearance; as opposed to their true nature and accomplishments.

-In my novel, “AVON STREET” I have tried to explore aspects of the City of Bath that are often concealed by its romantic Georgian image.
+In my novel, “AVON STREET” I have tried to explore aspects of the City of Bath that lay hidden and forgotten behind its romantic Georgian image.
 Jane Austen recognised that all was not always as it seemed in the City.
 Perhaps it’s little wonder then that she makes such good use of comic irony.

 This piece was kindly hosted on the Jane Austen’s World blog on May 11th 2013.